-The Association's mission is to support rural communities and agriculture with reliable, consistent credit, which includes providing credit to Young\, Beginning\\ and Small\\\ farmers, ranchers, producers or harvesters of aquatic products (YBS Farmers and Ranchers).
+The Association's mission is to support rural communities and agriculture with reliable, consistent credit, which includes providing credit to Young, Beginning and Small farmers, ranchers, producers or harvesters of aquatic products (YBS Farmers and Ranchers).
 Because of the unique needs of these individuals, and their importance to the future growth of the Association, the Association has established annual lending goals to increase our market share of loans to YBS Farmers and Ranchers.
 Specific marketing plans are developed to target this segment, and resources are designated to help ensure YBS Farmers and Ranchers have access to a stable source of credit and financially related services.
-The Association exceeded its 2021 Goals for all YBS categories, except for "Number of New Loans - Young Farmers & Ranchers", where the Association fell 7 new loans or 6.36% below the 2021 Goal.
+While the Association exceeded its 2022 Goals for all YBS categories in new volume, the Association fell short in number of new loans for all YBS categories..